Corey255A1/WunderVisionBlogHugo/content/posts/2024-03-10-Sudoku_Solver_Cpp/index.md

 bool isDefault() const;
 ```

-The comparisons are then defined in the subclasses to compare the values appropriately
+The comparisons are then defined in the subclasses to compare their values appropriately

 ```c++